benc-uk/postman-prometheus/readme.md

 You can use this to monitor the health and performance of web sites and REST APIs, and by using test assertions (see below) you can validate the contents returned, status codes, headers etc. Even chain requests together extracting variables from one request to use with another.

-By default the server listens on port 8080 and provides metrics at the standard `/metrics` endpoint.
+By default the server listens on port 8080 and provides metrics at the standard `/metrics` endpoint (this is configurable).
 The collection you want to run can be fetched by the runner at startup from a URL you supply, or you can build the runner container with the collection file copied into the image.

+Configuration can be fetched from local files (typically bundled inside the container) or from remote URL sources.
+This configuration is a Postman collection file (as a JSON export) and **optionally** a Postman environment file (also in JSON)

-The server is containerised and published publicly at ghcr.io/benc-uk/postman-prometheus
+The server is containerised and published publicly as a container image at `ghcr.io/benc-uk/postman-prometheus`

 Kubernetes manifests for deployment are also provided.